 Proactive privacy vs. neglect of privacy

-When your Web forms transmit data insecurely, store or send data insecurely, or otherwise to do not treat the data submitted with the level protection that it deserves, you are putting the users of your forms at risk.
+When web forms transmit or store data insecurely or otherwise do not treat the data submitted with the level of protection it deserves, you are putting the users of your forms at risk.

 The typical argument is that “it is up to the user of the forms to decide if they want to submit sensitive information.”
-In fact, many insecure forms even have disclaimers requesting people to not submit sensitive information if they have concerns … and then the forms go on to ask lots of sensitive questions.
+Many insecure forms even have disclaimers requesting people not to submit sensitive information if they have concerns and then ask lots of sensitive questions.
 Especially without a disclaimer, but even with one, the form is actively soliciting people to submit their information insecurely and requesting them to take risks with their private data.
 This is not good.

-In areas such as healthcare, where these forms are often collecting sensitive health data (protected health information – PHI), the fact that an organization solicits the submission of PHI through insecure, non-HIPAA-compliant means is far from a “best practice”.
-Why?
+In areas such as healthcare, where these forms are often collecting sensitive health data (protected health information – PHI), the fact that an organization solicits the submission of PHI through insecure, non-HIPAA-compliant means is far from a “best practice.”
+Why does this happen?